-- 1. Successfully complete all of the "academic requirements," as described above, including correspondence and other out-of-school coursework no later than forty-eight hours prior to graduation exercises; - 2.
-Be a full time student (as defined as taking the equivalent of seven classes per semester which are transcripted through a district school); - 3.
-Wear, without alteration, the designated cap and gown and must have appearance and dress that conforms with standards established by the Board of Education and/or building principal; - 4.3.Demonstrate behavior (during the semester prior to graduation) deemed by the building principal, to be compatible with the district's Responsible Citizenship Expectations and, as described in IKF-R-1; - 5.4.Cooperate fully with the school's staff during all school sponsored senior activities, including graduation exercises; and, - 6.
-Return all school/district property and clear all outstanding debts owed the school
+1. Successfully complete all of the "academic requirements," as described above, including correspondence and other out-of-school coursework no later than forty-eight hours prior to graduation exercises;

+- 2. Be a full time student (as defined as taking the equivalent of five classes per semester which are transcripted through a district school); - 3.
+Demonstrate behavior (during the semester prior to graduation) deemed by the building principal, to be compatible with the district's Responsible Citizenship Expectations and, as described in IKF-R-1; - 4.
+Cooperate fully with the school's staff during all school sponsored senior activities, including graduation exercises; and,